 There is no shortage of documentaries on war.
 The subject fascinates us as history, as sociology, and as drama.
 Some documentaries chronicle history in great detail, some grapple with the issues and forces behind the conflicts, and some flat-out propagandize.
-But very few of those documentaries actually engage with the human experience.
-So for Memorial Day we look at films about the diverse group of men (and in some cases the women) in war—not just why they fight but what they saw, heard, and endured, and how it changed them.
+But very few of those documentaries actually engage with the human experience, the sacrifices made, and the lives lost.
+So for Memorial Day we look at films about the diverse group of men (and in some cases the women) in war—not just why they fight but what they saw, heard, and endured.

 The Battle of Midway (1942)